Geometric Bloch Vector Solution to Minimum Error Discriminations of Mixed Qubit States: The rotation matrix for three qubit-state discrimination

 Any qubit state $\rho_i$ can be identified with a point inside the Bloch sphere using its Bloch vector $\boldsymbol{v}_i$.
-The same is true for multiplication of the state by its prior probability i.e. $\tilde{\rho}_i=p_i\rho_i$ and $\tilde{\boldsymbol{v}}_i=p_i \boldsymbol{v}_i$.
-Three states together with their prior probabilities represent three points inside the Bloch sphere.
-From geometry we know that three non-collinear points determine a plane and each plane can be described by its normal vector which is a vector orthogonal to the plane (i.e. orthogonal to every directional vector of the plane).
-Having the normal vector in hand, in the next step we can find the rotation matrix which rotates this vector to align it in the $y$-direction.
-This rotation matrix then rotates each $\tilde{\boldsymbol{v}}_i$ in such a way that the y-component of all $\tilde{\boldsymbol{v}}_i$ become equal.
-With a translation along $y$-axis, one can eliminate the $y$-components of these rotated vectors.
-Finally, with an additional rotation in $x-z$ plane, we can rotate $\tilde{\boldsymbol{v}}_i$ in a way that the state with largest prior probability be aligned in the $z$-direction.
-Since these rotations and the translation does not affect the relative distances and angles between states, the guessing probability to this new set of states is equal to the original one.
-The POVM's can be easily related as well, with a rotation, as was explained in the Sec.~\ref{three-statesexample}.
+The same is true for the multiplication of the state by its prior probability, i.e., $\tilde{\rho}_i=p_i\rho_i$ and $\boldsymbol{\tilde{v}_i}=p_i \boldsymbol{v}_i$.
+Three states with their corresponding priori probabilities, represent three points inside the Bloch sphere.
+From geometry, we know that three non-collinear points determine a plane, and each plane can be described by its normal vector, which is a vector orthogonal to the plane (i.e., orthogonal to every directional vector of the plane).
+By having the normal vector at hand, in the next step, we can find the rotation matrix that aligns this vector in the $y$-direction.
+This rotation matrix then rotates each $\boldsymbol{\tilde{v}_i}$ in a way that the y-component of all $\boldsymbol{\tilde{v}_i}$'s becomes equal.
+With a translation along the $y$-axis, we can eliminate the $y$-components of these rotated vectors.
+Finally, with an additional rotation in the $x-z$ plane, we can rotate $\boldsymbol{\tilde{v}_i}$'s in a way that the state with the largest priori probability is aligned in the $z$-direction.
+Since these rotations and the translation do not affect the relative distances and angles between states, the guessing probability for this new set of states is equal to the original one.
+The POVMs can also be easily related through a rotation, as explained in Sect.~\ref{subsection:Three States}.

-To obtain corresponding rotation matrix consider three points $P_1$,$P_2$ and $P_3$ in the Bloch sphere
+To obtain corresponding rotation matrix, consider three points $P_1$,$P_2$ and $P_3$ in the Bloch sphere

 The plane containing these three points is defined by

 where the coefficients $a$, $b$ and $c$ determine the components of normal vector $\boldsymbol{n}$